Aug 15, 2025

 Gemini by Google

 Gemini version 2.5 by Google works best for real-time conversation.
-It gives rapid responses and maintains the context of long conversations, making it perfect for customer service chatbots.
+It gives rapid responses and maintains the context of long conversations.
+And that just makes it perfect for customer service chatbots and for wider API use.
+It is also able to make videos with Gemini Pro (and soon - with Writingmate) through Veo3 video generation model.

 Example Uses Include: